-This two-day interactive Instructor’s training course and associated case study is accredited by Edge Hill University as part of a continuing professional development programme for teachers and children’s workforce staff.
+This two-day interactive Instructor’s training course (accredited by Edge Hill University until 2012) is part of a continuing professional development programme for teachers and children’s workforce staff.
 MISP is now a continuing professional development (CPD) short course for therapists accredited by the Federation of Holistic Therapists (FHT).
 MISA is currently working on alliances with other higher education organisations.

 The two-day, MISP Instructors’ training course is facilitated by an accredited MISP Trainer.
 MISP Trainers are experienced Instructors, who after successful application, have undergone further extensive training and assessment.
 They provide nationwide training courses and are part of the MISA organisation, forming our education sub–committee with ongoing support for MISA members.